We love Panheads, Shovelheads, Ironheads, EVO’s, Twin Cams, I could go on but, you get the picture.

 Your motorcycle is a performance machine and requires regular maintenance in addition to oil changes to ensure reliability, maximum performance and safety.
-Most Harley Davidson models shared major service intervals, the owner’s manual advise, at 5,000 mile and the 10,000-mile services that the primary fluid and transmission fluid be changed, fasteners, switches, engine idle speed, and fork bearings be inspected/adjusted along with a bunch of other things.
-A few extras are on the 10K service, the owner’s manual says to repack wheel bearings and change the fork oil., Harley’s old recommendation for a fork service on 39mm and 41mm front forks was every 10,000 miles.
-This is interesting because nothing has really changed on Harley Davidson’s fork system except newer models have 48mm front forks and HD recommends a rebuild at 40K or 50K.
+Most Harley Davidson models shared major service intervals, the owner’s manual advise that the 5,000 and 10,000-mile maintenance; the primary fluid and transmission fluid be changed, fasteners, switches, engine idle speed, and fork bearings be inspected/adjusted along with a bunch of other things.
+A few extras are on the 10K service, the owner’s manual says to repack wheel bearings and change the fork oil.
+Check out the whole list Click Here

 Just think, what if that major repair could have been avoided?
-You have a competent mechanic because you come to Jackman’s and he advised you to have your cam chain tensioners checked at 10K miles or we let you know, that even though you’re using Synthetic oil you still need to have it changed every 2,500-3,000 miles because it holds up to heat better but, what about the debris that wear on the gears and moving parts in that street pounding freedom machine.
-Listen to your mechanic, do the services that should to be done and you and you bike can have a long happy life together.
+You have a competent mechanic, because you come to Jackman’s and Jerry advised you to have your cam chain tensioners checked at 10K miles, or we let you know, that even though you’re using Synthetic oil you still need to have it changed every 2,500-3,000 miles because it holds up to heat better but, what about the debris that wear on the gears and moving parts in that street pounding freedom machine.
+Listen to your mechanic, do the maintenance that should to be done and you and you bike can have a long happy life together.